Sullivans International - Yarn Supplier

 Custom color dyeing 200–500 kg per color

-New blend development 500 kg+ (trial run)
+New blend development 500 kg+ trial run

-Ask for tiered pricing (e.g. 500 kg / 2 MT / 5 MT) and lead time by quantity.
+Request tiered pricing (e.g. 500 kg / 2 MT / 5 MT) and lead time by quantity band.

-Step 5: Incoterms, Shipping & Landed Cost
+Step 5: Incoterms, Shipping, and Landed Cost

-Term Who pays freight Best for
+Term Freight responsibility Best for

-FOB (e.g. FOB Shanghai) Buyer arranges ocean freight Experienced importers
+FOB (e.g. FOB Shanghai) Buyer arranges ocean freight Experienced importers with forwarders

-Landed cost = FOB price + ocean freight + insurance + import duty + local delivery + inspection
+Landed cost = FOB unit price + ocean freight + insurance + import duty + local delivery + inspection

 Step 6: Quality Control Before Shipment